DevilCoders/CyberTex/docs/BLUETEAMING.md

 ## Combined workflows

-These helpers are available across interpreters, compilers, the linter, and the `python -m sapl test` harness.
+These helpers are available across interpreters, compilers, the linter, and the `sapl-test` harness.
 Defensive teams can therefore record detections, link them to runbooks, and export reports without leaving the SAPL ecosystem.